 BMW M2 Competition

-When we drove the M2 in Malaga we came away with the view that it’s the best new M car you can buy, a continuation of a bloodline that includes the 1 Series M Coupe, E46 M3 and E30 M3.
+All of which means that you could save money by ‘investing’ in a brand new BMW M2 Competition.
+When we drove the original M2 we came away with the view that it’s the best new M car you can buy, a continuation of a bloodline that includes the 1 Series M Coupe, E46 M3 and E30 M3.

-Revised suspension calibration and diff software complete the M2 Competition, making it the ultimate version of one of the great M cars of the last 20 years.
+The Competition is even better, with a heart transplant courtesy of big brother M4 and revised suspension calibration and diff software.
+In all it’s the ultimate version of one of the great M cars of the last 20 years.

 BMW E39 M5

 The all-time greats just keep on coming.
 If the E46 M3 CSL is the ‘A Day in the Life’ of the M world, the E39 M5 is probably ‘Strawberry Fields Forever’.
 In fact, the E39 is a far better all-rounder – as at home on the commute as it is on the track.